blester125/MIPy-Talk-Jan-2-2020/README.md

  * `pairwise_manhattan_numpy_v1` This is an implementation where the points are a list of numpy arrays.
 The manhattan distance between pairs of points is computed via numpy in a vectorized fashion.
  * `pairwise_manhattan_numpy_v2` This is like the last one but the distance calculated between pairs of points is reused for the pair in the opposite order.
  * `pairwise_manhattan_numpy_v3` This iterates over the pairs and will broadcast a single point over the rest of the points to calculate the distance between it and all other points in a single operation.
+ * `pairwise_manhattan_numpy_broadcast_cached` This is like the `v3` but we do a lot of work to not redo computation, we only calculate distances between later points.
+It then copies the resulting distances into the results matrix and then copies the upper triangle into the lower triangle.
  * `pairwise_manhattan_numpy_v4` This reshapes the points into two tensors of shape `[N, 1, M]` and `[1, N, M]`.
 This results in both sets of points broadcasting over each other to calculate the pair wise distances in a single op.
  * `pairwise_manhattan_cython` This is a cython port of the `pairwise_manhattan_python_v2` implementation.
  * `pairwise_manhattan_cython_p` This is the previous implementation with parallelization over the iterations of points.
 I haven't seen huge speed gains from this, there is probably some parameters like `OPEN_MP_THREADS` and the `prange` schedule that need to be tweaked.